23 Notable alumni of

 -

 Albert Lincoln Roker Jr. is an American weather presenter, journalist, television personality, and author.
-He is the current weather anchor on NBC's Today, and occasionally co-hosts 3rd Hour Today.
-He has an inactive American Meteorological Society Television Seal #238.
+He is the weather anchor on NBC's Today, and occasionally co-hosts 3rd Hour Today.
+He has a lapsed American Meteorological Society (AMS) Television Seal of Approval (#238).

 -